jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

 ## Thanks

 * Professor Sam - who taught me that it is pronounced *"etc F-stab"* not *"etc F S tab"* and how to read error messages.
-* Professor Ray Trygstad who gave me my first real IT job and showed me the wonders of Perl.
+* Professor Ray Trygstad and Dean Robert Carlson, who gave me my first real IT job and showed me the wonders of Perl.
 * Illinois Institute of Technology who has entrusted me with much.
 * My wife and kids who supported me always.
 * Sean Hughes-Durkin who inspired me to write this book based on his quote above.